hexaxsoftwares/houx.js/README.md

 Houx is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-Begin your journey with Houx.js by joining the community today and exploring its core features and understanding how it simplifies the complexities of modern web development.
-With Houx.js, you can focus on creating exceptional user experiences while the framework takes care of the underlying details.
+Begin your journey with Houx by joining the community today and exploring its core features and understanding how it simplifies the complexities of modern web development.
+With Houx, you can focus on creating exceptional user experiences while the framework takes care of the underlying details.

-Discover the elegance of Houx.js and elevate your web development projects to new heights by starting your next web project with houx.
+Discover the elegance of Houx and elevate your web development projects to new heights by starting your next web project with houx.